191805/feh_CSST1/README.md

 # feh_CSST1
 The code is used to estimate the metallicity of the dwarf stars and giant stars from the CSST filter systems.
 It is worth noting that only FGK-type stars are valid. \
 dwarf_feh is a astronomy Python package specifically designed to estimate  the metallicity of the dwarf stars from CSST filter systems.\
-giant_feh is a astronomy Python package specifically designed to estimate the metallicity of the giant stars from CSST filter systems.\
+giant_feh is a astronomy Python package specifically designed to estimate the metallicity of the giant stars from CSST filter systems.
 # How to install

     #from PyPI (recommmend)
     pip install feh
 # Quick start
- The input are u, g and i magnitudes and color error, then we can derive the metallicity of the dwarf stars from dwarf_feh package.
+The input are u, g and i magnitudes and color error.
+If you want to estimate the metallicity of the dwarf stars, you should use dwarf_feh package.
 The output are two files named dwarf_feh_predicted.csv and dwarf_feh_error.csv, the former stores the photometric metallicity and the latter stores the random error of photometric metallicity.\
+For the giant stars, you should use giant_feh package.
+The output are two files named giant_feh_predicted.csv and giant_feh_error.csv, the former stores the photometric metallicity and the latter stores the random error of photometric metallicity.

+    #estimate the metallicity of the dwarf stars
+    from feh import dwarf_feh
+    dwarf_feh.dwarf_feh(u,g,i,error)

+    #estimate the metallicity of the giant stars
-from feh import dwarf_feh\
+    from feh import giant_feh
-dwarf_feh.dwarf_feh(u,g,i,error)\
+    giant_feh.giant_feh(u,g,i,error)

 # An example
 If a file (dwarf_feh.csv) is given, u, g, i magnitudes are contained in this file.